 For A-IoT device paging functionality, it is understood that the legacy paging message, legacy paging occasion and legacy DRX from NR are not supported (See TS 38.300 [R2-3] for references for any legacy NR functionality).
 From RAN2 perspective, it is assumed that the A-IoT device can receive as long as there is enough energy

-Editor’s Note: Impact of protected ID on paging occasion is FFS.

-Editor's Note: It is FFS how to prevent power and resource exhaustion in the AIoT devices when all of devices in the paging area always have to decrypt the Device ID.

 6.38.3 Evaluation

-TBD
+This solution addresses the requirement of Key Issue #3 by using encrypted ID and Key Issue #5 by performing one-way authentication.

+Due to the encrypted ID in the paging message, AIoT devices in the area need to try the decryption to check whether the encrypted ID is its own ID.
+So, AIoT devices in the area may suffer from power and resource exhaustion.

 6.39 Solution #39: reuse of existing authentication frameworks

 6.39.1 Introduction